User Community Service Desk Downloads

 Event Handlers

-As a part of a load operation, there can be an event handler and event publisher configured.
-It is possible to see finished and ongoing tasks.
+As part of a load operation, an event handler and event publisher can be configured.
+You can see both finished and ongoing tasks.

-• Id: Event handler processing id, link to detailed information (details shown depend on Event Handler Name).
+• Id: Event handler processing ID, link to detailed information (details shown depend on the event handler name).

-• Task Id: Task if of the related load operation’s execution status.
+• Task Id: Task ID of the relevant load operation execution status.

-• State: Information about current processing phase (see the list of available statuses above).
+• State: Information about the current processing phase (see the list of available statuses in Load Operation).

 Event Handlers tab